nishrelan/nanoGPT/README.md

 1. Fine-tuning the pretrained model should be faster than training a fresh model from scratch
 2. The trained probes that classified Othello board states should be able to classify Checkers board states with better-than-random accuracy.

-I trained token-level nanoGPT models from scratch, fine-tuned the pretrained Othello model, and compared their performances.
+I trained token-level nanoGPT models from scratch, fine-tuned the pretrained Othello model (by porting the minGPT model to nanoGPT), and compared their performances.
 Since Checkers and Othello are both played on an 8x8 board, I was able to leverage the trained embeddings from the pretrained Othello model when fine tuning.
 Below are the loss/accuracy curves for both settings:

 INSERT LOSS/ACC CURVES HERE